0oSaraho0/pp4-kids-activity-site/README.md

 - User Story - As a user I want the front page to be clear and self-explanatory so I know I am in the right place

-The front page contains a hero image of some happy children eating icecream.
+The front page contains a hero image of some happy children eating ice cream.
 This will make it evident to the user that the website is for children.

 ![Hero Image](/static/images/hero-image-for-readme.png)

-Under this is information about the site and how to share and brows activity ideas.
+Under this is information about the site and how to share and browse activity ideas.

 ![Welcome Text](/static/images/welcome-text.png)